ngndang/Better-Slicer/README.md

 # Better-Slicer
- Aseprite scripts for auto slicing and manageing slices
+ Aseprite scripts for auto slicing and managing slices